setup ----

 jobs_clean <- jobs |>

-# add col with % men in a given occupation (% females in a given occupation was already included) ----
+# add col with % men in a given occupation (% females in a given occupation is already included) ----

 mutate(percent_male = 100 - percent_female) |>